Planning to Quit Smoking

 Classes and counselors.
 Quit-smoking classes coach people like you through the process.
 Get to know others in a class, and support each other beyond the class.
 Telephone counseling also helps you keep on track.
 Ask your healthcare provider, local hospital, or public health department to put you in touch with a class and a phone counselor.

 Family and friends.
 Tell your family and friends about your quit date.
 Ask them to support your change.
 If they smoke, arrange to see them in smoke-free places.
-Forbid smoking in your home.
+Forbid smoking in your home and car.

 Finding something to replace cigarettes may be hard to do.
 Be aware that some things you choose may be as harmful as cigarettes: